New 2021 Digital Catalog Available!

 *This may not apply to certain trips with unique accommodation arrangements.
 Please see specific trip information for more details.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 This trip is rated 2+, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
 The hikes on this trip have minimum vehicle support and average 3-4 hours with one longer day of 6-7 hours on wooded trails.
-While many of the trails we use are well-maintained, the terrain is rooty and rocky throughout, requiring good balance, sure footed-ness and agility.
-As we approach summits, trails often become more rocky with uneven footing.
-Please also refer to the daily descriptions of the activities on the trip.
+While many of the trails we use are well-maintained, and the mileage and elevation change is easy to moderate, the terrain offers more of the challenge as it is rooty and rocky throughout, requiring good balance, sure footedness and agility, and hiking poles.
+As we approach summits, trails often become more rocky with uneven footing and occasionally requires the need for hands to climb short rugged sections.
+Please read the daily activity descriptions and contact us for further information.

 Albany, New York